“How do I get a college coach to notice my son?”

 But you can have a much better chance of getting the fit right by inspecting a few things.

-First, start out with the roster of the program over the last 5 years.
+First, start out with the roster of the program over the last five years.

 Inspect the roster to see the turnover rate.
 How many wrestlers left the program?